Tobi-Mob/Skul.Mod/README.md

 Features
 ===

-- TurboButtonMode for basic attacks
+- TurboButtonMode for basic attacks.
-   - Holding down the attack button attacks as fast as possible
+   - Holding down the attack button attacks as fast as possible.
-   - Activate/Deactivate with F2/F3 for the primary or secondary equipped skull
+   - Activate/Deactivate with F2.
-- Skull drops scale with current chapter
+- Skull drops scale with current chapter.
-   - Later chapters always drop higher rarity skulls
+   - Later chapters always drop higher rarity skulls.
    - Awakened versions of skulls can drop.
-- Item drops configurable to drop a higher quality item every N drops
+- Item drops configurable to drop a higher quality item every N drops.
 - Always spawn a Skull-Reward and a Item-Reward gate, if possible.
-- No broken gates will be spawned if avoidable.
+- No broken gates will be spawned, if avoidable.
-- Infinite DarkQuartz to unlock upgrades
+- Infinite DarkQuartz to unlock upgrades.

 Compability
 ===